goba/d7ux/trunk/sites/all/modules/modalframe/README.txt

     which is currently provided by jQuery Update 6.x-2.x.
 Please, see the project page at: http://drupal.org/project/jquery_update

-- onBeforeUnload API.
+- The onBeforeUnload API is not required but recommended.
+It enhances synchronization of parent/child windows.

   http://drupal.org/project/onbeforeunload

-- Dirty Forms (not required but recommended). http://drupal.org/project/dirtyforms
+- The Dirty Forms module is not required, but supported.
+It warns users if they are about to close a modal dialog with unsaved changes.

+  http://drupal.org/project/dirtyforms